-- Attendance at all didactic lectures is strongly encouraged.
+- Attendance at all didactic lectures is expected.
 Individual course coordinators may choose to make attendance mandatory and assign points based on attendance or participation in classroom activities.
 If attendance is required for an individual course, the policy must be specified in the course syllabus.

 - The course coordinator should be the first point of contact for missed lectures.

 - Attendance at midterm and final examinations, quizzes, laboratories and in-class graded assignments are all part of the learning experience is required.
 Attendance should be the students’ highest priority and, in general, permission to make up missed work will be granted only for excused absences.
 Whenever a student has an excused absence, either urgent/unplanned or planned absences, the faculty member may choose to provide the original or a different make-up assessment, laboratory experience, or in-class graded learning experience.